 Most Canadians know that a TFSA is short for “Tax-Free Savings Account”.
 However, from speaking to my colleagues, friends and family members, I believe that the majority of Canadians do not know how to use a TFSA properly.

 Let’s first start off with the terrible name that our government chose for this investment vehicle.
-In my humble opinion, the TFSA should have be named as “Tax-Sheltered Investment Account (TSIA)” or “My Own Off-Shore Tax Haven Investment Account (MOOSTHIA)“.
+In my humble opinion, the TFSA should have been named as “Tax-Sheltered Investment Account (TSIA)” or “My Own Off-Shore Tax Haven Investment Account (MOOSTHIA)“.
 Although, I think the last one would be hard to remember.

 Some facts that you should know about a TFSA: